 Product Liability Laws in the State

 Pennsylvania law protects consumers through strict product liability principles.
 This means a manufacturer, distributor, or seller can be held liable if their product is proven to be defective and directly caused harm — even if they weren’t negligent.
+You may have a valid product liability claim if:- The part was defectively designed or manufactured

 - It was sold without adequate instructions or warnings